TsarlinDomingo/tab-killer/readme.md

-# Tab Manager Extension
+# Tab Killer Extension

-**Tab Manager** is a Chrome extension that helps manage the number of open tabs by automatically closing inactive tabs after a set period.
+**Tab Killer** is a Chrome extension that helps manage the number of open tabs by automatically closing inactive tabs after a set period.
 The extension allows users to whitelist specific websites, preventing them from being closed automatically.

 ## Features